fcn06/swarm/README.md

 ## **⭐ Show Your Support**

 If you find Swarm useful, please consider starring our repository!
 Your support helps us grow.
+We plan to work on feature rich discovery, context/memory and evaluation services in a separate project

 ---